Structure and statistical organization of the stationary state of the Oslo model: Counting the paths

-\item At the second step, choose $c$ non-legal so that it contains $\instr{p}$ instructions over two different domains $f_{1},f_{2}\in \setconstraints^r$.
-We can again associate to $V:=f_{1}\cup f_{2}$ a number of $\binom{N-|V|}{i-|V|}$ non-legal colorings.
+\item At the second step, we choose $S$ non-legal so that it contains $\instr{p}$ instructions over two different domains $f_{1},f_{2}\in \setconstraints[r]$.
+We can again associate to $V=f_{1}\cup f_{2}$ a number of $\binom{N-|V|}{i-|V|}$ non-legal colorings.
 This balances the duplicate counts at the first step when we counted independently the natural degeneracy associated to $f_{1}$ and $f_{2}$.
-Note that this imbalance occurs if and only if $|V|\leq i$, otherwise we already made a correct counting at the previous step as we could not color both $f_1$ and $f_2$ with only $i$ instructions $r$.
-This compensating contribution should have an opposite sign to the first term, and corresponds in \eqref{eq:final domains} to the sum at fix $k=2$ and all $l\leq i$.
+Note that this imbalance occurs if and only if $|V|\leq i$, otherwise we already made a correct counting at the previous step as we could not color both $f_1$ and $f_2$ with only $i$ instructions $\instr q$.
+This compensating contribution should have an opposite sign to the first term, and corresponds in \eqref{eq:gamma} to term $k=2$ and all $\ell\leq i$.
 As one can realize, along this counting, we might perform over-counting again.
-Their could exist colorings $V$ including three different domains of $\setconstraints^r$ and we shall proceed to another balancing step.
+Their could exist colorings $V$ including three different domains of $\setconstraints[r]$ and we shall proceed to another balancing step.

 \item We iterate this procedure for increasing $k$ until the balancing term equals $0$.
-At this maximal value $k_{\max}^r+1$, all union of $k_{\max}^r+1$ domains taken from $\setconstraints^r$, have a cardinal strictly greater than $i$ and are therefore not compatible with the constraint $i$.
-The algorithm must stop and the correction $\epsilon_i^r$ is complete. \end{itemize} \end{proof}
+At this maximal value $k^{\max}_r+1$, all union of $k^{\max}_r+1$ domains taken from $\setconstraints[r]$, have a cardinal strictly greater than $i$ and are therefore not compatible with the constraint $i$, which ends the computation of~$\gam[r]{i}$. \end{itemize} \end{proof}

-The solution \eqref{eq:gamma} is presumably not the only way to compute $\gamma_{i}^r$ in a systematic way, neither \emph{probably the most efficient one.} The amplitude of the terms in $\epsilon_i^r$ behaves non-monotonically, essentially because of the degeneracy factor $|\compset^r(k,l)|$, it tends to grow before decreasing.
-Another way to represent this computation could possibly enable an approximation scheme valid in the large system size limit.
+The solution~\eqref{eq:gamma} to the counting of paths is operational.
+It is nonetheless still difficult to implement for large systems.
+We do not exclude that a more efficient way of counting is possible.
+The amplitude of the terms in the sum~\eqref{eq:gamma} behaves non-monotonically, essentially because the degeneracy factor $|\compset[r](k,\,\ell)|$ tends to grow before decreasing.
 The counting problem is notably hard due to the overlap of final domains.
-We noticed that representatives of an equivalence class $[r]$, particularly but not at all exclusively, generate a lot of overlapping.
-Worst, this property scales, for fixed density parameters (e.g. density of particles or stones) with the system size through both the toppling domain cardinal $|\domain^r|$ and the number of constraints $|\setconstraints^r|$ involved.
+We noticed that representatives of an equivalence class $[r]$ generate a lot of overlapping and that this property scales, for fixed density parameters (\textit{e.g.} density of particles or stones) with the system size through both the toppling domain cardinal $|\domain[r]|$ and the number of constraints $|\setconstraints[r]|$ involved.
+In the large size limit, however, one could rely on approximations to improve the efficiency of the counting method.
+We are not aware, at the present time, of such approximations.